 You can, of course, hire someone to open your pool for you.
 But you can save money by doing it yourself!
-There are some great websites that offer step-by-step instructions, but here is a general idea on how to open your pool for spring:
+Here is a step by step for you to utilize to get your pool ready for swimmers:

-- Drain and clean cover.
-Before you remove the cover, drain as much water as possible.
+Drain and clean cover.
+Before you remove the cover, drain as much water as possible and remove debris.

-- Remove winterizing plugs.
-It’s SPRING!
-So let’s remove those winterizing plugs from the skimmer and return lines.
+Remove winterizing plugs.
+Remove the winterizing plugs from the skimmer and return lines.